-A tutorial – vision and making of – describing the process of creation of my image Fluid Time – Stopping Time – Video tutorial and written tutorial.
+A tutorial about the Vision and Making Of, describing the process of creation of my image Fluid Time – Stopping Time – Video tutorial and written tutorial

 For this edition I’ve created the Tutorial Vision and Making Of Fluid Time IV as a filmstrip and a video tutorial that you can watch below, where you can see my vision and processing workflow for this image, so you can see how I think and create.
-Much more on my photography philosophy and processing techniques in the book From Basics to Fine Art – Black and White Photography and in my video tutorial and new eBook Long Exposure, Architecture, Fine Art Photography – Creating (en)Visionography.
+Much more on my photography philosophy and processing techniques in my book From Basics to Fine Art – Black and White Photography and in my video tutorial and new eBook Long Exposure, Architecture, Fine Art Photography – Creating (en)Visionography.

 You will see, in this image I had to make some major interventions in the captured images so I can get the result you see.
 Usually I do not need to make such extended interventions in an image and I work with only one RAW file, but this was an exception and a very good example to make my statement as a fine art photographer – and this is that a fine art image has to be your personal creation and not what the camera captures, and nothing is forbidden in the process of making your vision reality.
 This is what art means.
 In art, just like in love, nothing is forbidden that makes you feel happy.
 Yes, art should make you feel happy.
 The only rule to respect is to keep it real and not create a fake looking image.
 You can do what you want, on the condition to make it look possible.